shailajasonwane/shailajasonwane/README.md

 **🚀 About Me**

-🔍 Currently working as a Business Analyst/Software Tester, ensuring product quality and reliability
+🔍 Currently working as a **Business Analyst/Software Tester**, ensuring product quality and reliability

 📈 Actively building skills to become a Data Analyst